cbcrg/tcoffee/docs/3DTREE.rst

 * `fasta_tree`  This call will generate a 100 replicate nj trees using the difference of distances between pairs of aligned residues, at a maximum cut-off of 15A.
 Columns with less than 50% residues are ignored

-It is possible to control default parameters using the following extended command line:
+It is possible to control default parameters using the following extended command line

 ::
   t_coffee -other_pg seq_reformat -in <aln> -in2 <template> -action +tree replicates 100 gap 0.5 mode nj  +evaluate3D distances 15 +tree2bs first -output fasta_tree